Louisa May Alcott and Little Women

 Writer Anna Quindlen once claimed “Little Women changed my life”, and she was not alone in having such a strong reaction to this extraordinary classic.
 J.K.
 Rowling, Simone de Beauvoir, Ursula le Guin and Ethel Turner were just some of the literary fans of the novel.

 I have laughed and cried over Little Women so many times!
 As a girl I simply loved the story and the romance of it all, but as an adult, when I came to learn more about its remarkable author and her struggle to support herself, I appreciated the book even more.
-Now there’s a new film version, introducing Little Women to a new generation of viewers and, hopefully, readers as well.
-Let me introduce you to the extraordinary Louisa May Alcott, to share with you some of the unusual and memorable aspects of her story.
+A 2019 film version, introduced Little Women to a new generation of viewers and, hopefully, readers as well.

 So, how did Little Women come to be written in the first place, when Louisa never much liked stories about girls?
 How did she cope with all the fame it brought to her and her family?
 She financially supported her sisters, parents and nephews and nieces through using her pen – a rare feat for a woman in the 19th century.